jolly-io/Data-Science-and-Engineering/README.md

       *Before choosing streaming ingestion, it's best to indentify a business use-case that justifies the trade-offs of using stream over batch ingestion.*

 -  `Transform-ation`
+-  The transformation stage is where you as a data engineer starts to create value for your downstream stakeholders.

 -  `Serving`

   There is also the notion of `undercurrents` - these are critical themes and concepts around the end-to-end data lifecycle.
 These include the following